kianryan/kianryan.github.io/_posts/2012-04-05-appslib-rather-rude.md

 > Thanks,
 Simple, straightforward and to the point.
-You hold applications I no longer have the right to distribute on an account I didn&#8217;t ask for.
+You hold applications I no longer have the right to distribute on an account I didn’t ask for.
 I want to remove my account and those applications.
 I was expecting to need to do a little hoop-jumping, possibly fire over some form of authorisation, since I was sending this mail from a different e-mail address to the one registered.
 In reply, I received the following e-mail:

 > Hello,
 >